 Tennis elbow, golfer’s elbow, and other overuse injuries respond exceptionally well to ART.
 These conditions develop when repetitive movements create micro-trauma in the tendons and surrounding tissues.
 Over time, scar tissue accumulates and restricts movement.

 We often combine ART with shockwave therapy for stubborn tendon injuries.
-The combination addresses both the tissue restrictions and stimulates healing at a cellular level.
+The combination addresses tissue restrictions and stimulates healing at a cellular level simultaneously.

 Sports Injuries

-Muscle strains, IT band syndrome, hamstring injuries, and rotator cuff problems all benefit from ART.
-Athletes appreciate how quickly they can return to training when we address the soft tissue component of their injury.
+Muscle strains, IT band syndrome, hamstring injuries, and rotator cuff problems all respond well to ART.
+Athletes appreciate how quickly they return to training when we address the soft tissue component of their injury directly.

 Chronic Pain Conditions